RachanaJayaram/RefactoringOOPerl/README.md

 <h5>
 Week 3 used parse tree built by yacc instead of a list.
 This made ordering the elements easier.
 </h5>
+Week 4
+#skanda
+I have implemented all expressions.
+There is ternary expression left which has to be implemented.
+Expressions like unary preincrement/post increment which don't have support in python have been implemented as function instead.
+Also perl unlike python attempts to convert strings to int and this conversion is not similar to python.
+That has also been implemented. <h5> All these have been implemented in ctools module. </h5>

+Hashes have to be integrated from Gaurav's module.
+Also changes have to be made to function declaration depending on whether it is written in a package or not.
+Even constructors have to be properly integrated.

+<h5> I have given comments whereever necessary for easy completion of the incomplete integration work of mine ! </h5>